fedor28/Image_Quality_Assesment/README.md

 # Image Quality Assesment

 This repo contains implementation of image quality assesment (IQA) model.
-It's a part of pipeline of self-checkout model.
+It's a part of pipeline of self-checkout model (Model that get the video stream from supermarket checkout as input, and gives receipt for )

 To make IQA regressor firstly I have generated the dataset by the next way: I take initial images from production and apply to them different distortions (gaussian, horizontal, vertical blur).
 The more information in [database_description.md](https://github.com/fedor28/Image_Quality_Assesment/blob/main/regression_task/database%20description.md)